Graham Corporation (GHM)

 Competitors offering similar products include SPX Flow (NYSE:FLOW), Gardner Denver (NYSE:GDI), and Chart Industries (NYSE:GTLS).

-Examining a company’s long-term performance can provide clues about its quality.
-Any business can put up a good quarter or two, but the best consistently grow over the long haul.
-Thankfully, Graham Corporation’s 18.3% annualized revenue growth over the last five years was incredible.
-Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.
+A company’s long-term sales performance is one signal of its overall quality.
+Any business can have short-term success, but a top-tier one grows for years.
+Luckily, Graham Corporation’s sales grew at an incredible 19.6% compounded annual growth rate over the last five years.
+Its growth beat the average industrials company and shows its offerings resonate with customers, a helpful starting point for our analysis.

 We at StockStory place the most emphasis on long-term growth, but within industrials, a half-decade historical view may miss cycles, industry trends, or a company capitalizing on catalysts such as a new contract win or a successful product line.
-Graham Corporation’s annualized revenue growth of 15.6% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.
-Graham Corporation Year-On-Year Revenue Growth
+Graham Corporation’s annualized revenue growth of 13.9% over the last two years is below its five-year trend, but we still think the results suggest healthy demand.

-Looking ahead, sell-side analysts expect revenue to grow 7.4% over the next 12 months, a deceleration versus the last two years.
-This projection doesn't excite us and indicates its products and services will face some demand challenges.
+Looking ahead, sell-side analysts expect revenue to grow 7.1% over the next 12 months, a deceleration versus the last two years.
+This projection is underwhelming and indicates its products and services will see some demand headwinds.
 At least the company is tracking well in other measures of financial health.

 6. Gross Margin & Pricing Power

 Graham Corporation has bad unit economics for an industrials business, signaling it operates in a competitive market.
-As you can see below, it averaged a 19.2% gross margin over the last five years.
-Said differently, Graham Corporation had to pay a chunky $80.79 to its suppliers for every $100 in revenue.
-Graham Corporation Trailing 12-Month Gross Margin
+As you can see below, it averaged a 19.7% gross margin over the last five years.
+Said differently, Graham Corporation had to pay a chunky $80.29 to its suppliers for every $100 in revenue.

-This quarter, Graham Corporation’s gross profit margin was 27%, up 1.1 percentage points year on year.
-Graham Corporation’s full-year margin has also been trending up over the past 12 months, increasing by 3.3 percentage points.
+Graham Corporation’s gross profit margin came in at 21.7% this quarter, down 2.2 percentage points year on year.
+On a wider time horizon, however, Graham Corporation’s full-year margin has been trending up over the past 12 months, increasing by 1 percentage points.
 If this move continues, it could suggest better unit economics due to more leverage from its growing sales on the fixed portion of its cost of goods sold (such as manufacturing expenses).

 7. Operating Margin

-On the plus side, Graham Corporation’s operating margin rose by 4 percentage points over the last five years, as its sales growth gave it operating leverage.
+On the plus side, Graham Corporation’s operating margin rose by 9.2 percentage points over the last five years, as its sales growth gave it immense operating leverage.

 8. Earnings Per Share

 We can take a deeper look into Graham Corporation’s earnings to better understand the drivers of its performance.
-As we mentioned earlier, Graham Corporation’s operating margin expanded by 4 percentage points over the last five years.
-This was the most relevant factor (aside from the revenue impact) behind its higher earnings; taxes and interest expenses can also affect EPS but don’t tell us as much about a company’s fundamentals.
+As we mentioned earlier, Graham Corporation’s operating margin was flat this quarter but expanded by 9.2 percentage points over the last five years.
+This was the most relevant factor (aside from the revenue impact) behind its higher earnings; interest expenses and taxes can also affect EPS but don’t tell us as much about a company’s fundamentals.

-In Q1, Graham Corporation reported EPS at $0.40, up from $0.12 in the same quarter last year.
+In Q3, Graham Corporation reported EPS of $0.31, up from $0.30 in the same quarter last year.
 This print easily cleared analysts’ estimates, and shareholders should be content with the results.
-Over the next 12 months, Wall Street expects Graham Corporation’s full-year EPS of $1.11 to shrink by 10.4%.
+Over the next 12 months, Wall Street expects Graham Corporation’s full-year EPS of $1.27 to grow 3.5%.

 9. Cash Is King